MrJul/ForTea/README.md

 Installation
 ------------
 Visual Studio 2010 or Visual Studio 2012 is required.
-ReSharper 7.1.x or 8.0 EAP must be installed.
+ReSharper 7.1.x or 8.0 must be installed.
-To install ForTea 1.1.0 in various ReSharper versions:
+To install ForTea 1.1.1 in various ReSharper versions:
- - For ReSharper 7.1.x, install ForTea using the MSI installer available [here](http://download.flynware.com/ForTea/ForTea-1.1.0.msi).
+ - For ReSharper 7.1.x, install ForTea using the MSI installer available [here](http://download.flynware.com/ForTea/ForTea-1.1.1.msi).
  - For ReSharper 8.0, install ForTea using the built-in Extension Manager from the ReSharper menu.